mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 One of the biggest factors for closing time is how the buyer is financing the purchase.
 In TinyPilot's case, the buyer used a loan from the US Small Business Administration (SBA), which is common for deals of TinyPilot's scale.

-The typical closing time for a buyer with an SBA-backed bank loan is three to five months..
+The typical closing time for a buyer with an SBA-backed bank loan is three to five months.
 For TinyPilot, the time from signing the letter of intent to closing day was three months, so we were relatively fast.

 The problem is that [every day of due diligence makes the seller weaker](/i-sold-tinypilot/#due-diligence-makes-me-weaker-by-the-day).
 If the buyer had backed out the day before closing, that would have been an enormous blow, as the sale had occupied most of my work focus for several months.